-- · Classify mental health challenges into five categories. - Identify where they are on the mental health spectrum. - Connect how mental health challenges impact where a person is on the mental health spectrum.
+- Classify mental health challenges into five categories. - Identify where they are on the mental health spectrum. - Connect how mental health challenges impact where a person is on the mental health spectrum.

 - Choose a room that offers a lot of open space for small groups to be able to spread out and not be distracted by others.
-Students will need to be able to either sit and gather on the floor or move chairs around into small groups. - You will be playing a PowerPoint presentation and videos during the lesson, so you will need a computer connected to a projector and screen.
+Members will need to be able to either sit and gather on the floor or move chairs around into small groups. - You will play a PowerPoint presentation and videos during the lesson, so connect a laptop to a projector and screen.

-• Ideal groups should be 5 students or no larger than 10 to make sure connections and conversations remain personal.
+The chapter should be divided into small groups for the workshop.
+Groups should be no larger than 10 to make sure connections and conversations remain personal.